MRtrix3/mrtrix3/docs/fixel_based_analysis/st_fibre_density_cross-section.rst

 Introduction
 ------------

-This tutorial explains how to perform `fixel-based analysis of fibre density and cross-section <https://www.ncbi.nlm.nih.gov/pubmed/27639350>`__ using single-tissue spherical deconvolution.
+This tutorial explains how to perform fixel-based analysis of fibre density and cross-section [Raffelt2017]_ using *single-tissue* spherical deconvolution.
 We note that high b-value (>2000s/mm2) data is recommended to aid the interpretation of apparent fibre density (AFD) being related to the intra-axonal space.
-See this `paper <http://www.ncbi.nlm.nih.gov/pubmed/22036682>`__ for more details.
+See [Raffelt2012]_ for more details about *single-tissue* AFD.

 All steps in this tutorial are written as if the commands are being **run on a cohort of images**, and make extensive use of the :ref:`foreach script to simplify batch processing <batch_processing>`.
 This tutorial also assumes that the imaging dataset is organised with one directory identifying each subject, and all files within identifying the image type (i.e. processing step outcome).
 For example::